berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 testLoveGame : Left p = (p : Player) -> replay (replicate 4 p)
 ```

-Given a player, whoever it is, we can prove that this player won the game when
+Given any player, we can prove that this player won the game when
-he won the 4 first points
+he or she won the 4 first points
 A first try to implement this function might be:

 ```idris